TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Conclusion**

-In this project we explored two methods for enhancing robotic grasping and carrying abilities by leveraging existing sensors to gather information about an object's center of mass (COM).
-Our experiments showed that our first approach of using a LSTM and adding a COM head to the network  did not outperform the baseline model of simply using a feedforward neural network with no history or other way to access the COM.
-We speculate that this is due to the added complexity of the COM prediction network, which may have made training less data-efficient.
-Our second approach of using a dual-network structure, where we predict the COM and feed it to the policy network, showed improved data-efficiency and performance.
-Future work should focus on training our methods for longer times, and evaluate our methods in more complex environments to assess their robustness and scalability.
+In this project, we explored two methods to enhance robotic grasping and carrying by using existing sensors to determine an object's center of mass (COM).
+Our experiments revealed that the first approach, using an LSTM with a COM head, did not outperform the baseline model, which used a simple feedforward neural network.
+We believe the added complexity of the COM prediction network reduced data efficiency during training.
+However, our second approach, a dual-network structure that predicts the COM and feeds it to the policy network, showed better data efficiency and performance.
+Future work should focus on longer training times and evaluating these methods in more complex environments to test their robustness and scalability.

 **References**